brobinson9999/tx-technical-test/tx-technical-test-journal.md

 The absolute simplest way to do this would be to set up a Django JSON REST API service that accepts anything, and serves up a React app as a front end that uses that API as a back end, which enforces most application logic.

 This has a number of downsides and I'd greatly prefer having most of the logic happen server-side.
 On the other hand, it is the truly "minimal" viable product.
 So the best strategy may be to implement this simplest possible thing, then iterate to a model where the API is responsible for more of the application logic.
 I think most of the time I would just skip this step and go straight to the version that has most of the logic server-side.
 If you know that you will end up there, one could consider it a waste to bother building the version where the logic is in the UI.

+I want to be able to try some things out as I go, so my next step will be the build the basic Django and React apps.